AtomicGameEngine/AtomicExamples/FeatureExamples/README.md

 This example showcases and provides example usage of specific Atomic technology features.

-The examples are minimal and strive to use minimal API and concise code.
+The examples are minimal and strive to use minimal API and concise code and many are ported from upstream Urho3D.

+The examples are also presented in the form of a "multi-example" so they can be easily built and tested.
+This also helps catch object lifetime issues, etc.

 ##### Feature Example Mods